LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 - If more than 21 teams register, Free Agent Pool usage rules may be updated to accommodate new player entry during the season

 #### 3.2.2 Division Season Format
-- By default, divisions which start the season with 7 teams will play the season under the round-robin format rules, with all teams in the division playing each other team once.
+- By default, divisions which start the season with 7 teams or fewer will play the season under the round-robin format rules, with all teams in the division playing each other team once.
 - The lowest division will start the season under the Swiss system format rules, with teams in the division being paired each week based on current season standings.

 ### 3.3 Team Leadership Structure
 - Team ownership and branding rights belong exclusively to the team Captain
+  - Team branding rights for S1 teams are understood to belong to the listed captain of the team at the end of S1.
   - Established team branding from previous seasons has protected status and cannot be used by new teams without explicit authorization from the original Captain
   - A Captain may transfer branding rights to a new Captain at their discretion
 - Team members may request a Captain change through the following process: